An Overview of and what happens at Photographic Group meets?

 - Meets are spread around the country as we are a national Special Interest Group of the Camping and Caravanning Club.

 - Meets are normally a mix of pre-booked (booking essential) and either choice of book or just turn up (booking optional).
-Full details and the booking form are available here: 2021 Meet Details and Booking Form.
+Full details and the booking form are available at: 2021 Meet Details and Booking Form.

 - Meets are usually for 5 nights, but members can book any number of these nights.
 If on Club or commercial sites, the advised arrival time and departure time rules have to be respected.
 On a village hall and green field site camping is strictly restricted to 5 nights.
 On these sites members may not arrive before 2pm on the first day and must leave before 12 noon on the last day.

-Photographic Group meets typically include: –
+Meets typically include: –

 - Coffee mornings just to be sociable and receive any programme updates